vitessio/website/content/en/docs/user-guides/configuration-basic/create-cell.md

 weight: 6
 ---

 A Vitess [cell](../../../concepts/cell) is a logical grouping of servers that typically maps to an availability zone, region, or data center.
 The purpose of a cell is to provide isolation.
 The loss of one cell should not disrupt other cells.
-To fulfil this, Vitess allows you to configure separate cell specific topo servers.
-There is no need to distribute the servers of a cell specific toposerver to other cells.
+To fulfil this, Vitess allows you to configure separate cell-specific topo servers.
+There is no need to distribute the servers of a cell-specific toposerver to other cells.
 However, it is recommended that you bring up more than one instance in order to survive individual server failures.

 Even if you do not want a multi-cell deployment, you still need to create at least one cell before bringing up the rest of the Vitess servers.
 If you do not plan to deploy multiple cells, you can reuse the global toposerver as the cell-specific one also.